majordoobie/BSLE/README.md

 | \*\*LABEL** | Field is of variable length   |
 | \~LABEL\~   | Next header segment           |

-## Client Request Header
+### Client Request Header
 > Note that all `FILE_DATA_STREAM` are prepended with a 32 byte hash of
 > the file.
-The file length then becomes `PAYLOAD_LEN - 32`
+The file length then becomes `PAYLOAD_LEN - 32`.
+The hash
+> is used to validate that the data stream has not been modified through
->
+> transfer.
-> The `FILE_DATA_STREAM` is also limited to 1016 bytes per payload so once
-> the section is hit, you must start to account for the MTU size of 1016

 ```
    0               1               2               3